gregschmit/rails-rest-framework/guide/2_controllers/index.md

 allows developers to discover and interact with the API's functionality, while also providing faster and more lightweight JSON/XML formats for consumption by the systems these developers create.

-The `api_response` method is how this is accomplished.
+The `render_api` method is how this is accomplished.
+Note that this was called `render_api` prior to v1, and it is still aliased to provide backwards compatibility.
 The first argument is the data to be rendered (often an array or hash), and keyword arguments can be provided to customize the response (e.g., setting the HTTP status code).
-Using this method instead of the classic Rails helpers, such as `render`, will automatically provide the browsable API as well as JSON/XML rendering.
+Using this method instead of the classic `render` will automatically provide the browsable API as well as JSON/XML rendering.

 Here is a simple example of rendering a hash with a `message` key: